DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > 📚 *When you use an effect, it's important to include all values from the component scope that could change and cause the effect to re-run.
 This includes props, state, and any functions that are defined inside the component.*

-> 🛠️ This is a good thing to talk about, but should have been with the `useEffect()` section above!
+> 🛠️ This is a good thing to discuss, but it should have been with the `useEffect()` section above!
 >
-> That said, this is a poor example - there is no need for a `useEffect()` here at all and introduces anti-patterns.
-We should *only* use `useEffect()` to sync with external systems, not carry out work in React.
+> That said, this is a poor example - there is no need for a `useEffect()` here at all, and it introduces anti-patterns we do not want students to emulate.
+We should *only* use `useEffect()` to sync with external systems - not carry out work in React.

 #### Try it out